GandiTheReal/DDB6-SSS-QuizAgilerFixpreis/README.md

 7) Run "npm -g install serve" globally
 8) Run "serve -s build" in the Terminal
 10) Make sure that the port is free
-11) Additional Info can be found
+11) Additional Info can be found below in the standard-react-app-readme

 ## Build With
 1) @react-pdf/renderer